Whatsapp Icon

 Will I need additional treatments after a lumpectomy?

 Often, yes.
-Lumpectomy is usually followed by radiation therapy to kill any remaining cancer cells.
+A is usually followed by radiation therapy to kill any remaining cancer cells.
 Depending on your specific case, your doctor might also recommend hormone therapy, chemotherapy, or targeted therapy as part of your treatment plan.

 Does a lumpectomy affect breast appearance?

-While surgeons aim to preserve breast appearance as much as possible, some changes in shape, size, or symmetry can occur, depending on the size of the tumor and the amount of tissue removed.
+While surgeons aim to preserve breast appearance as much as possible, some changes in shape, size, or symmetry can occur, depending on the size of the tumour and the amount of tissue removed.
 Speak with your surgeon about reconstructive surgery or other options if you're concerned about cosmetic outcomes.

 What should I eat during recovery?